-The complete policy is included in the Student Guidebook, and is also available in the Office of Student Affairs, SU-201.
+The complete Code of Conduct may be found on the Student Affairs web page at www.palomar.edu/studentactivities/, and is also available in the Office of Student Affairs, SU-201.

 Parking and Traffic Regulations

 Parking Permits

 A permit from the College is required for all vehicles on District property.
 The permit must be placed on the rear-view mirror when parked or, if you have a convertible, a decal may be affixed to the right rear bumper or right rear window and on the left front fork of motorcycles.